asmirbaftijari26/linux-course/h1-Should-Tero-wear-a-helmet.md

 # h1 - Should Tero wear a helmet?

 ## Braiterman et al 2020: Threat modeling manifesto

-•	Threat modeling = analyzing system to uncover vulnerabilities/threats
+- Threat modeling = analyzing system to uncover vulnerabilities/threats

-•	Everyone should threat model
+- Everyone should threat model

-•	Values: finding and fixing issues, collaboration, continuos refinement
+- Values: finding and fixing issues, collaboration, continuos refinement

-•	Principles: improving security&privacy, frequent analysis
+- Principles: improving security&privacy, frequent analysis

 >	Patterns that benefit threat modeling

-    Systematic approach
+  - Systematic approach
-    Creativity
+  - Creativity
-    Varied Viewpoints
+  - Varied Viewpoints
-    Improvement
+  - Improvement
-    Theory into practice
+  - Theory into practice

 >	Anti-Pattern to avoid

-    Relying on one person
+  - Relying on one person
-    Over-focusing on one problem
+  - Over-focusing on one problem
-    Aiming for perfect representation
+  - Aiming for perfect representation

 ## Shostack 2022: Welcome to the Worlds Shortest Threat Modeling Course
-What are we working on?
+***What are we working on?***

-• Collaboration = teamworking
+- Collaboration = teamworking

-• Sketching our visual representation because it will be probably imperfect
+- Sketching our visual representation because it will be probably imperfect

-• Data flow diagrams
+- Data flow diagrams

-What can go wrong?
+***What can go wrong?***

-•	STRIDE (Improves threat modeling)
+-	STRIDE (Improves threat modeling)

-•	Killchain
+-	Killchain

-What are we going to do about it?
+***What are we going to do about it?***

-•	Track work
+- Track work

-•	Risk management
+- Risk management

-Did we do a good job?
+***Did we do a good job?***

-• If you can recommend threat modelling then it means you did a good job
+- If you can recommend threat modelling then it means you did a good job

-Threats tend to follow data
+***Threats tend to follow data***

+## OWASP CheatSheets Series Team 2021: Threat Modeling Cheat Sheet

+- Threat modeling is ideally performed early in the SDLC, such as during the design phase.

+> Advantages
+  - Identifying Risks early
+  - Increased Security
+  - Improved Visibility

+> Steps
+  - System modeling with Flow Diagrams
+  - Identify threats with ***STRIDE*** (***S***poofing, ***T***ampering, ***R***epudiation, ***I***nformation Disclosure, ***D***enial of Service, ***E***levation of privileges)
+  - Each identified threat should have a response (Mitigate, Eliminate, Transfer, Accept)
+  - And finally Review with key questions

+> Challenges
+  - Team lacks knowledge
+  - Complexity & time-consuming
+  - Lack of communication/collaboration

+***SOLUTION*** = Threat Modeling Sessions & Training